Sufficient conditions for perfect mixed tilings: Introduction

 The search for (optimal) conditions that force a particular graph to contain another graph as a subgraph is arguably among the most central topics in graph theory.
 Consider a host graph~$G$ on $n$ vertices and a guest graph $H$ on at most $n$ vertices (throughout this article we aim to embed $H$ into~$G$).
 In this setting, one of the most natural conditions to investigate is surely a minimum degree condition of the host graph.
 We define the \emph{minimum degree threshold} for containing~$H$ as

 A classic result of Dirac determines the minimum degree threshold for perfect matchings.
 More generally, for a graph $F$, we say that $H$ is an $F$-tiling if $H$ is the disjoint union of copies of $F$; each such copy of $F$ in $H$ is called a \emph{tile} of $H$.
 Moreover, $H$ is a \emph{perfect $F$-tiling} (in $G$) if the order $v(H)$ of $H$ equals $v(G)$.
-Hajnal and Szemer\'edi~\cite{HS70} extended Dirac's theorem by proving that $\MT(n,H) = (1-1/k)n$ for perfect $K_k$-tilings $H$.
-We write $\chi(J)$ for the \emph{chromatic number} of a graph $J$ and suppose in the following that $\chi(F)=k\geq 2$.
-Resolving the Alon--Yuster conjecture~\cite{AY96}, Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSS01} proved that $\MT(n,H) \leq (1-1/k)n+O(1)$ for perfect $F$-tilings $H$ (for any fixed $F$); however, it was known that for some graphs, such as odd cycles of length at least five, this bound was not optimal.
+Hajnal and Szemer\'edi~\cite{HS70} extended Dirac's theorem by proving that $\MT(n,H) = (1-1/k)n$ for perfect $K_k$-tilings $H$ {for all $n$ divisible by $k$.} We write $\chi(J)$ for the \emph{chromatic number} of a graph $J$ and suppose in the following that $\chi(F)=k\geq 2$.
+Resolving the Alon--Yuster conjecture~\cite{AY96}, Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSS01} proved that $\MT(n,H) \leq (1-1/k)n+O(1)$ for perfect $F$-tilings $H$ (for any fixed $F$) {when $n$ is large enough and divisible by $v(F)$}; however, it was known that for some graphs, such as odd cycles of length at least five, this bound was not optimal~\cite{Abb98}.

 Thus, the chromatic number of $F$ is not always the correct parameter to determine the asymptotic behaviour of $\MT(n,H)$ for perfect $F$-tilings $H$.
 To plug this gap, Koml\'os~\cite{Kom00} introduced the critical chromatic number of a graph.
 Let $\alpha(F)$ be the minimum proportion of vertices in a single colour class over all proper $k$-colourings of $F$.
 The \emph{critical chromatic number} of~$F$ is